IMTorgCustomSoln/visual-document-index/README.md

 ## References

 * Bootstrap-vue is not quite ready for Vue3 (explained [here](https://bootstrap-vue.org/vue3))
+  - bootstrap-vue and vuetify are the most popular css frameworks
+  - primevue seems to have many components / features and is steadily increasing in popularity
 * Vue3 compat(ability) [setup](https://stackblitz.com/edit/bootstrap-vue-with-compat?file=main.js) is used
 * using pdfjs-dist with [vite, rollup](https://erindoyle.dev/using-pdfjs-with-vite/)
 * import file, [ref](https://laracasts.com/discuss/channels/vue/how-to-import-a-js-file-in-vue)